Subscribe To This Site

 The most common type of hybrid - known as a "parallel" hybrid - has the transmission powered by both the electric engine and the internal combustion engine.
 Some of these - the "full" hybrids - can run on just battery, just petrol or a combination of both. the Toyota Prius is an example of a full hybrid of the parallel type.
 The distance run on just battery is usually very limited, however.

 There are also "series" hybrids (example: Honda Insight) where the electric part of the motor merely serves to complement and augment the gas engine.
-With this type of engine real savings in fuel use can be made (a Honda Civic hybrid, for example, will achieve as much as 51 mpg) but you cannot travel on battery power alone.
+With this type of engine real savings in fuel use can be made (a 2012 Honda Civic hybrid, for example, will achieve as much as 60 mpg or more in controlled conditions) but you cannot travel on battery power alone.
 The gas portion of the car powers a generator and the generator then supplies electricity to run the motor.

 People who love them claim that they are not only cleaner than standard cars but will actually get cleaner as they age!
-Why? because power stations (which supply the electricity that they run on) are becoming cleaner and greener year on year.
-They are not generally available as yet but conversion kits do exist and in the near future public service vehicles such as school buses may well be fuelled this way.
+Why? because power stations (which supply the electricity that they run on) are tending to become cleaner and greener year on year.
+They are not widely available as yet but conversion kits do exist and in the near future public service vehicles such as school buses may well be fuelled this way.

 The present generation of hybrids are not plug-in cars - the batteries are recharged by the brakes and when the petrol engine is in use.